Mallick17/AWS-Security_Hub/README.md

   - S3, IAM, EC2, RDS, Lambda, CloudTrail, etc.

 ### Why It Is Used:
 * To ensure your **AWS configurations follow security best practices** as defined by AWS security engineers.
+FSBP is essential for establishing a strong security foundation in AWS.
+It helps prevent common **misconfigurations and vulnerabilities**
 * Helps teams **reduce the attack surface** in day-to-day deployments.

-### Importance:
-- FSBP is essential for establishing a strong security foundation in AWS.
-It helps prevent common misconfigurations and vulnerabilities, making it a great starting point for beginners.
-- By following FSBP, you can align your environment with AWS-recommended practices, reducing the risk of security breaches.
+By following FSBP, you can align your environment with AWS-recommended practices, reducing the risk of security breaches.

 ### 🧪 What It Checks:
 - FSBP includes a wide range of controls, each checking a specific aspect of your AWS setup.
 Here are some examples: